 Demographics of African Faculty: East African Community

-The goal of the study is to increase the ability of Higher Education stakeholders to plan and implement evidence-informed responses to improve the numbers of quality faculty within Higher Education Institutions in the EAC.
+The goal of the study was to increase the ability of Higher Education stakeholders to plan and implement evidence-informed responses to improve the numbers of quality faculty within Higher Education Institutions in the EAC.

-In building upon an initial pilot project in Ghana, the consortium seeks to address tertiary education faculty gaps in East Africa by expanding the project to cover the East African Community (EAC) – the Republics of Burundi, Kenya, Rwanda, South Sudan, the United Republic of Tanzania, and the Republic of Uganda.
+In building upon an initial pilot project in Ghana, the consortium sought to address tertiary education faculty gaps in East Africa by expanding the project to cover the East African Community (EAC) – the Republics of Burundi, Kenya, Rwanda, South Sudan, the United Republic of Tanzania, and the Republic of Uganda.

 Trained 12 IUCEA-appointed researchers from the six EAC countries carrying out data collection and analysis for the project;